Making it hard, rudeness and fighting with customers ruins the customer experience

 I’m standing at the front desk of a nice hotel in Baltimore.
 The front desk clerk is having a problem with my reservation.
 I wondered if it was because I had literally just booked the reservation 45 minutes prior, just as I got into my rental car at the airport.
 I told the hotel employee that perhaps my very recent booking was the problem.

 He called hotels.com, the company I used for booking, not once, but two times, about my reservation.
-When he didn’t get things sorted out after 2 lengthy calls to hotels.com, he told me, “I’m just going to cancel your hotels.com reservation and rebook you in our system.”
+When he didn’t get things sorted out after 2 long calls to hotels.com, he told me, “I’m just going to cancel your hotels.com reservation and rebook you in our system.”

 I was eager to get into my room and rest up for a week of full-day training sessions.
 His suggestion sounded good to me.
 That is, until, a couple of months later when checking my hotels.com account, I get a message stating that my 6-night hotel stay in Baltimore had been removed from my Rewards Account and that I would not get credit for that stay.

 The primary reason I use hotels.com is for the rewards.
 I travel a lot.
 It takes 10 hotel stays to earn a free hotel night.
-In June I earned two free hotel nights and used both of those nights for get-aways with my husband.
+In June I received two free hotel nights and used both of those nights for get-aways with my husband.
 I travel a lot.

 Now, hotels.com is telling me that because they couldn’t help my hotel in Baltimore sort out a problem, they are removing my earned rewards?